Online Proctoring Options

 Simple Proctor (Learning Suite only)

 Simple Proctor is a free, built-in option for Learning Suite exams which can be useful for low and middle stakes tests.
 It will take a randomly timed photo from the students’ web camera every X minutes, depending on settings the instructor chooses.
-It will also indicate to the instructor if the student tabbed away from the browser or minimized it while looking at something else.
+It will also indicate to the instructor if the student turned off their camera, disabled their internet, tabbed away from the browser, or minimized it while looking at something else.
 The proctoring results are reported to the instructor as a table with images and timestamps.
 Instructors can glance through the images and pick out anything that looks wrong.

 Pluses: Free, simple, works on all browsers and all operating systems.
 Also works on mobile devices.